1. Submission procedure and workflow

 3.1 Deposition of the MS and supplementary information, submission to a thematic PCI, recommendation by the thematic PCI

 - Authors should first post their article on a preprint server, such as bioRxiv or arXiv (see details).
-Templates for preprints are available for word and for latex users (no google docs here because line numbering is impossible in google docs).
+Templates for preprints are available in docx, google doc and latex users.

-- Raw data, statistical scripts in R, bioinformatic pipeline scripts, scripts and codes used for simulation or for statistical analyses and all other supplementary information must be provided either in the text or through a correctly versioned deposit in an open repository, such as Zenodo, Dryad or some other institutional repository (see Directory of Open Access Repositories) with a DOI or another permanent identifier (such as a SWHID of Software heritage).
+- Data, statistical scripts, command lines, and simulation code must made available to reviewers and recommenders at the time of submission and to readers after acceptance and recommendation.
+After acceptance and recommendation by the PCI, they must be available to readers, either in the text or through a correctly versioned deposit in an open repository, such as Zenodo, Dryad or some other institutional repository (see the Directory of Open Access Repositories) with a DOI or another permanent identifier (such as a SWHID of Software heritage).
 Note that Git URLS are not permanent.
 Information on how to issue a DOI for a GitHub repository is given at https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content.
-The scripts or codes must be carefully described such that another researcher can run them.
+The scripts or code must be carefully described such that another researcher can run them.

-- When the article has appeared on the preprint server and when the raw data, scripts and codes have appeared on their repository, authors can submit their article to a thematic PCI (see guide for authors).
+- When the article has appeared on the preprint server and when the raw data, scripts and code have appeared on their repository (or at least are made available to reviewers and recommenders), authors can submit their article to a thematic PCI (see the guide for authors of the thematic PCI of your choice, eg the guide for authors of PCI Genomics).

 3.2 Ethics